-Well, so much for waiting until June for the reveal of AMD’s Navi GPUs at their big E3 event, as the latest rumours suggest we could see two Navi GPUs announce themselves to the world in less than a week – mostly likely when AMD take to the stage at this year’s big Computex tech show over in Taiwan.
+Well, so much for waiting until June for the reveal of AMD’s Navi cards at their big E3 event, as the latest rumours suggest we could see two Big Navi GPUs announce themselves to the world in less than a week – mostly likely when AMD take to the stage at this year’s big Computex tech show over in Taiwan.

 Codenamed the Navi XT and Navi Pro (but also allegedly called the Radeon RX 3070 and Radeon RX 3080), these two graphics cards will apparently be revealed on Monday May 27, which just happens to be the same day as AMD head lady Dr Lisa Su’s key note speech.
 Handy that, eh?

 Personally, I’m a little sceptical about the information given how much emphasis AMD have been put on E3 as opposed to Computex so far, but according to the rumourmongers over at WccfTech, it was actually a spokesperson from graphics card maker Sapphire who allegedly spilled the beans to Chinese media in an article that’s since been taken down.
 That lends it a little more credibility, you might say, as opposed to simply being pulled out of thin air, but how legit these supposedly leaked deets are is very much up for debate given they’ve now vanished from existence.

 Still, according to this most tenuous of tenuous leaks, the Navi XT will apparently offer slightly better speeds than Nvidia’s GeForce RTX 2070 and will cost $499 – which is roughly what you currently have to spend to get a lower-end RTX 2070.
 If true, then, this could be a pretty sweet price indeed if the Navi XT is going to be a bit faster.